Pink Princess Philodendron is the most exotic plant around the house, thanks to its signature variegated leaves.

-- Get a small jar or a glass filled with distilled water and submerge the cutting into it.
+- Get a small jar or a glass filled with distilled water and submerge the cutting.

-- Place the pot in a location that receives bright, indirect sunlight with a warm surrounding.
+- Place the pot in a location that receives bright, indirect sunlight with warm surroundings.

 - The Stem should start to root within 2-3 weeks.
 Slide it out to check for a healthy set of feeder roots.